Skoice/skoice/README.md

 To download our plugin, please [head to our Spigot page](https://www.spigotmc.org/resources/skoice-proximity-voice-chat.82861).
 Consider leaving a review if you enjoy our work!

-Skoice is supported on servers that run any Minecraft version from 1.8 to 1.20.
+Skoice is supported on servers that run any Minecraft version from 1.8 to 1.21.

 You can use Skoice on the following server software:
-- Spigot (or derivative like Paper, [Purpur](https://purpurmc.org/downloads))
+- Spigot (or derivative like [Paper](https://papermc.io/downloads/paper), [Purpur](https://purpurmc.org/downloads))
 - Fabric (using [Cardboard](https://cardboardpowered.org/))
 - Forge (using [Magma](https://magmafoundation.org/) or [Mohist](https://mohistmc.com/))